ivotron/popper2-paper/paper.md

 The runner also maintains a cache directory to optimize multiple aspects of execution such as avoid cloning repositories if they have already cloned previously.
 Thus, this component orchestrates the entire workflow execution process.

+### **Parser**

+The workflow file and the configuration file are parsed by their respective parser plugins at the initial stages of a workflow execution.
+The parsers are responsible for reading and parsing the YML files into an internal format;
+running syntactic and semantic validation checks;
+normalizing the various attributes and generating a workflow DAG.
+The parsed file contents are represented internally with the help of different Python data structures like `dict` and `list`.
+Support of new workflow languages can be added by writing language specific plugins.

-### **Resource manager API**
+### **Resource manager and Container engine API**

 Popper supports running containers in both single-node and multi-node cluster environments.
-Each of these different environments have very specific job or process scheduling policies.
+Each of these different environments have very specific job and process scheduling policies.
-The resource manager module contains plugins that utilize the job schedulers or process schedulers of these environments to run the containers there.
+The resource manager API is a pluggable interface that allows the creation of plugins (also referred to as runners) for distinct job schedulers (e.g. SLURM, SGE, HTCondor, etc.) and cluster managers (e.g. Kubernetes, Mesos, YARN, etc.).
+Currently, plugins for Slurm and Kubernetes exist, as well as the default local runner that executes workflows on the local machine where Popper is executed.
-Each resource manager plugin supports a variety of container engines.
+Each resource manager plugin supports running containers from different container engine vendors through their corresponding plugins.
-Currently, popper has plugins for running containers in Slurm clusters and Kubernetes clusters, besides allowing to run containers locally.
+The container engine plugins expose generic operations that all engines support such as creating an image from a `Dockerfile`;
+downloading images from a registry and converting them to their internal format;
+and container-level operations such as creation, deletion, renaming, etc.
+Currently, there are plugins for Docker and Singularity, with others planned by the Popper community.

-The resource manager abstraction layer enables the specialization of a resource manager by allowing the users to provide resource manager specific configuration in the configuration file.
+In addition, the container engine abstraction layer supports the specialization of an engine by allowing users to provide engine specific configuration through the configuration file.
-For example, the number of tasks to run per node in a slurm cluster can be defined through the `resource_manager` attribute of the file.
+The same can be achieved for resource managers as well.
+This enables users to take advantage of engine and resource manager specific features in a transparent way.
+For example, in the case of Singularity, this file can contain information about the MPI library available on a cluster.
 The configuration file can be passed through the CLI interface and can be shared among different workflows.
 It can either be created by users or provided by system administrators.

-### **Container engine API**

-This component abstracts the container engine from the runner.
-The API exposes generic operations that all engines support such as creating an image from a `Dockerfile`, downloading images from a registry and converting them to their internal format, and container-level operations such as creation, deletion, renaming, etc.
-Currently, there are plugins for Docker and Singularity, with others planned by the Popper community.

-In addition, the container runtime abstraction layer supports the specialization of an engine by allowing users to provide engine specific configuration in the configuration file.
-This can be done through the `engine` attribute of the configuration file.
-This enables users to take advantage of engine-specific features in a transparent way.
-For example, in the case of Singularity, this file can contain information about the MPI library available on a cluster.

 # Case Study {#sec:study}